CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Standardized Intervention Protocol for Condition

 \section{Standardized Intervention Protocol for Condition $C_1$}

 The minimally human-intervened condition, denoted as $C_1$, is designed to measure the upper bound of a large language model's core logical reasoning capabilities by eliminating common non-logical, procedural obstacles.
 In this setting, researchers simulate an ``idealized execution environment'' and are strictly prohibited from intervening in the model's logical reasoning or problem-solving process in any form.
 Minimal assistance is permitted only in narrowly defined cases of procedural failure, where the model's output is correct in intent but fails due to environmental or infrastructural constraints.
 The following list outlines the only permitted procedural interventions under the $C_1$ condition.
-Each case reflects a well-scoped operational exception where intervention restores intended task execution without assisting with reasoning, decision-making, or problem decomposition. \begin{itemize}[leftmargin=*] \item \textbf{Environment and Command Invocation Errors} \begin{itemize} \item \textit{Description:} The model generates the correct command or script but executes it in an incorrect runtime context (e.g., wrong Conda environment or virtual environment). \item \textit{Permitted Intervention Example:} If the model runs \texttt{python main.py} instead of the required \texttt{conda run -n myenv python main.py}, the researcher may intervene to correct the command. \end{itemize}
+Each case reflects a well-scoped operational exception where intervention restores intended task execution without assisting with reasoning, decision-making, or problem decomposition.